jlstdio/Re/README.md

 But when we keep them in our house than it will only take space.

-So I end up thinking that using these smartphones into a smart speaker for only about 20$(if you already have a speaker than it will cost 0$!)
+So I end up thinking that making these smart phones into a smart speaker for only about 20$(if you already have a speaker than it will cost 0$!)

 Project is aimed at introducing and distributing the future technology of smart speakers to people with relatively little money.

 I’m expecting to use a lot of Android features during development

-Also, large companies cannot afford to mount technologies that are likely to be error the prone.
+Also, large companies cannot afford to mount technologies that are likely to be error the phone.

 Because there's a huge impact on the behavior of these companies.